privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 - the correct registration of messages to the state tree
 - the correct execution of the tallying of votes

-Each of these circuits involve ownership of an independent verifying key to validate each when successfully executed, these are generated during the trusted setup and are initialised to the registry for generating proofs.
+Each of these circuits involves ownership of an independent verifying key to validate each when successfully executed, these are generated during the trusted setup and are initialised to the registry for generating proofs.

 ### 3.6.
 State

 #### The state tree

-Each leaf the state tree encodes a participant's identity (public key) and the Unix timestamp at which they signed up.
+Each leaf of the state tree encodes a participant's identity (public key) and the Unix timestamp at which they signed up.
 It has an arity of 5 and its depth is hardcoded to 10.

 The default leaf value is the hash of a blank state leaf [2.8.1], insertions begin at index 1.
 Leaf 0 is reserved to inhibit a denial-of-service attack as explained below in [6.1].

 #### The ballot tree (per poll)

-Each leaf within the ballot trees stores a participants vote within a poll, it shares the same arity and depth as the state tree.
+Each leaf within the ballot trees stores a participant's vote within a poll, it shares the same arity and depth as the state tree.
 It also has index 0 reserved for a blank leaf following the same basis.

 #### The message tree (per poll)